Zefinder/bao-fpmc/README.md

 - Configuration name
 - Total CPU number of the platform (by default 4 but we never know)
 - The number of shared memory you want and their size
+- If you want to use colors
 - The OS you want to put
   - For that OS how many cores
   - The image path
+  - The number of colors you want
+  - The preferred core to execute on
   - The number of regions, location in virtual memory and size
   - The number of IPC and which shared memory to use
   - The number of devices, their addresses (physical and virtual), size and interruptions